After Delhi Police denies permission, Cong to hold its rally against inflation in Jaipur on Dec 12 | Politics

 - India

-The Congress has decided hold its public rally against inflation in Jaipur on December 12 after the Delhi Police denied it permission to host it in the national capital.
+The Congress has decided to hold its public rally against inflation in Jaipur on December 12 after the Delhi Police denied it permission to host the rally in the national capital.

 AICC general secretary K C Venugopal said on Wednesday that the Indian National Congress is neither going to get intimidated by the ''BJP's tactics'' nor is it going to withdraw even an inch from its age-old commitment to raising issues concerning the people.